Safer Communities Accelerator

 From deflection and diversion, to violence prevention programs, to restorative justice work, the Accelerator supports bold community safety solutions that actually meet the needs of real people, and where arrest and incarceration are not the default.

-The Just Trust provides funding, strategy & communications support, and cohort-based programming to advance knowledge sharing.
+The Just Trust provides funding, strategy and communications support, and cohort-based programming to advance knowledge sharing.
 The program currently focuses on front-end, pre-arrest through pre-trial efforts.

 “Criminal justice reform is not a magic wand for safety, but it MUST be part of a more proactive quilt of policies, programs and services that contributes to safer communities overall.” – Ana Zamora, Founder & CEO of The Just Trust